Black Spotted Grass Blue

 The pupa is mottled brown, held by anal hooks and girdle to a leaf or flower.

-The under-surfaces of the wings are creamy fawn, with a black spot on the tornus of each hind wing.
+The under-surfaces of the wings are creamy fawn, with a marginal arc of dark spots, including a black spot near the tornus of each hind wing.
 The wingspan is about 2 cms.

-The species occurs across Asia and the south Pacific, including
+The species occurs across Asia and the west Pacific, including

 Further reading :